-Whether it is your first visit to Alder Veterinary Practice, Collards Lane (Guildford Surrey, GU2 9XA) or you have been here before, we advise your pet to have an initial consultation to establish whether there are any issues that need attention.
+Whether it is your first visit to Alder Veterinary Practice, Unit B, Queen Elizabeth Park, Railton Road, Guildford, GU2 9LX or you have been here before, we advise your pet to have an initial consultation to establish whether there are any issues that need attention.

 Vet Consultations give us an opportunity to give your pet a general health and wellbeing assessment when you register your pet with us for the first time.
 They also give us the opportunity to discuss specific symptoms or injuries you may have noticed in your pet.
 We can also arrange for your puppy or kitten to have their microchip appointment booked once we have checked them over.